-Founded in 2006, the National Center for Medical-Legal Partnership is project in the Department of Health Policy and Management at the Milken Institute School of Public Health at the George Washington University.
-Recognizing the enormous potential for legal services to help health care providers respond to the social needs and deficiencies they see every day in their clinics, the National Center for Medical-Legal Partnership works to create conditions in which all health organizations can leverage these services.
-Over the last decade, the National Center’s work has helped cultivate programs that do just that at 373 hospitals and health centers across the U.S. NCMLP’s mission is to foster a system in which all health organizations leverage legal expertise and services to better address communities’ health-related social needs.
+Founded in 2006, the National Center for Medical-Legal Partnership (NCMLP) is based at the Milken Institute School of Public Health at the George Washington University.
+NCMLP’s mission is to foster a system in which all health organizations leverage legal expertise and services to better address the health-related social needs of patients and communities.

 Medical-Legal Partnerships (MLPs)

 Delivery System Transformation

 Social and Structural Determinants of Health

 Health Care Quality Improvement